chandan-data/pizza-sales/README.md

 * pizza_sales_powerbi.pbix: The Power BI dashboard file.
 * README.md: This file, providing an overview and instructions.: The Power BI dashboard file.
 * pizza_sales_data.csv: The raw sales data used to create the dashboard.
-*
-## Installation
-* To view the dashboard, you'll need Power BI Desktop.
-Download and install it here.